es7s/holms/README.md

       Read data from FILE, find all valid UTF-8 byte sequences, decode them and display as separate Unicode code points.
       Use '-' as FILE to read from stdin instead.

-    Buffering

-      The application works in two modes: buffered (the default) and unbuffered.
-In buffered mode the result begins to appear only after EOF is encountered.
-This is suitable for relatively short and predictable inputs (e.g. from a file) and allows to produce the most compact output (because all the column sizes are known from the start).
-When input is not a file and can proceed infinitely (e.g. a piped stream), the unbuffered mode comes in handy: the application prints the results in real time, as soon as the type of each byte sequence is determined.
-Despite the name, it actually uses a tiny input buffer (size is 4 bytes), but it's the only way to handle UTF-8 stream and distinguish valid sequences from broken ones; in truly unbuffered mode the output would consist of ASCII-7 characters (0x00-0x7F) and unrecogniesed binary data (0x80-0xFF) only, which is not something the application was made for.

     Options:
       -f, --format [offset|number|char|count|category|name]
                                       Comma-separated list of columns to show.
 The order of items determines the order of